 If you want to read a balanced discussion of Scientology, please go to the Rational Wiki web site at: http://rationalwiki.org/

-If you want to read material that attacks that Church
+If you want to read material that attacks the Church,

 The Church of Scientology is a relatively new faith, founded by American

 science fiction/fantasy author Lafayette Ronald Hubbard (1911-1986).
-He is most commonly referred to as L. Ron Hubbard.
+He is most commonly referred to within the Church as L. Ron Hubbard.